 If you want to get a backpack for alpine climbing, it is important that it has lots of different external attachment points.
 This feature is not as important in sport climbing backpacks, since you don’t need nearly as much gear for those adventures – usually, a role is the bulkiest piece of equipment you’ll have, and all of the sport climbing packs featured here have dedicated storage for it.

 However, it’s a completely different story with alpine climbing backpacks.
-These are big bags that have a large capacity, and the best ones will have about a myriad of different attachment points.
+These are big bags that have a large capacity, and the best ones will have a myriad of different attachment points.
 But in order to find the best one for you, you need to think about the items that you want to carry on the backpack.

 So, look for things like ski carry attachments, MOLLE panels, daisy chain webbing, ice axe loops, trekking pole attachments, rope loops, and sleeping pad straps.
 These features make it a lot easier to pack for multi-day expeditions and allow you to use smaller backpacks than you normally would.